putting/My-Tech-Notes/javaRelated/java/SRP.md

 Maybe break down into CQRS (read and write services).

 Also better to separate object into 2 categories:
-                a) That ‘know’ something (data holders-DOMAIN).
+                a) That â€˜knowâ€™ something (data holders-DOMAIN).
 Person POJO
                 b) That do something (controllers).
 PersonService.

 Instead of trying to think in terms of responsibilities, we should think in terms of *high cohesion* (better) versus *low cohesion* (worse).
 Cohesion is a continuum